 Aspen is home to 4 of the most popular ski resorts in the United States: Buttermilk, Aspen Mountain/Ajax, Snowmass mountain, and Aspen Highlands.
 The popular opinion about Aspen is the diversity among the mountains in the area.
 Each mountain has its own level of difficulty making Aspen in general tailored to suit any skier/snowboarder's need.
 The diversity is generally as follows:

 Snowmass Mountain: Located approximately 15-20 minutes outside of Aspen, Snowmass is the largest mountain of the four and is about equally as difficult as Ajax mountain.
-This mountain includes runs varying from 5% easiest, 48% more difficult, 17% most difficult, 30% expert.
-Snowmass is described as the mountain that has it all, from simple runs for beginners to steep and cliff runs for the experts as well as one large terrain park with a Superpipe and a smaller park for beginners.
+This mountain includes runs varying from 5% easiest, 48% more difficult, 17% most difficult, and 30% expert.
+Snowmass is described as the mountain that has it all, from simple runs for beginners to steep cliff runs for the experts as well as one large terrain park with a Superpipe and a smaller park for beginners.
 Also in the summer, Snowmass allows people to bike down parts of the mountain, go ride the roller-coaster at the top of Elk Camp Gondola or explore the Lost Forrest Adventure course through the trees.
-This mountain provides fun for the whole family year around!
+This mountain provides fun for the whole family year-round!

 With such a wide variety of options, there is no way you could not find a mountain to explore with you and your friends and family, so rent a vacation rental in Aspen today for the ski experience of a lifetime.